-From 2018 the Monitoring program became part of MarineBasis (as MarineBasisDisko).
-The seasonal program then involves a single (Fast station) and more intensive plankton samplings.
+The Monitoring program became part of MarineBasis (as MarineBasisDisko) in 2018.
+The seasonal program then involves a single (Fast station) for intensive plankton samplings (Figure 1).
 This includes samples taken for molecular analysis.
-Apart from the seasonal study, the program includes two, three-four day cruises in Disko Bay to describe the variability in the hydrography in the area.
-Also, a macroalgae sampling programme was added from 2018.
-This included cover and depth distribution of macroalgae in both tidal and subtidal stations as well a growth estimates.
+Apart from the seasonal study, the program includes two, four-day cruises in Disko Bay to describe the variability in the hydrography in the area.
+The MarineBasisDisko also includes macroalgal part, which study depth distribution of macroalgae in both tidal and subtidal stations as well growth estimates.